Shopify/checkout-sheet-kit-swift/README.md

 ## Explore the sample apps

-See the [samples](samples) directory for a handful of sample iOS applications and a guide to get started.
+See the [Samples](Samples) directory for a handful of sample iOS applications and a guide to get started.

 ## Contributing